1nst4ll/mango-news/docs/multilingual-support.md

 # Multilingual Support (Spanish & Haitian Creole)

-This document outlines the implementation of multilingual support for the Mango News application, including AI-powered translations for news article titles, summaries, and topic tags, as well as UI internationalization.
+This document outlines the implementation of multilingual support for the Mango News application, including AI-powered translations for news article titles, summaries, topic tags, and **main article content**, as well as UI internationalization.

 ## Overview

 The application now supports English (default), Spanish, and Haitian Creole.
 Users can switch languages via a new language switcher in the header.
-Dynamic content (article titles, summaries, topics) is translated using the Groq API during the scraping process, and static UI text is managed via locale files.
+Dynamic content (article titles, summaries, topics, and main article content) is translated using the Groq API during the scraping process, and static UI text is managed via locale files.

 ## Backend Implementation